luatdolphin/astro-lenis/README.md

 ### Configuration

 This package is meant to be a simple drop-in smooth-scroll solution using the default Lenis configuration.
-If you need a more complex solution visit [Lenis](https://github.com/darkroomengineering/lenis).
+If you need a more complex solution visit the [Lenis Github](https://github.com/darkroomengineering/lenis).

 ## Licensing